SAP-samples/teched2025-AD166/exercises/ex8/README.md

 		</Page>
 	````

-## Exercise 8.2 - Enhance SensorStatus.controller.ts
+### Exercise 8.2 - Enhance SensorStatus.controller.ts

+📋 **Action Required**: Add controller logic to manage sensor data binding.

-To be able to show the data in your card, you need to assign the correct binding context using the information provided by the navigation step.
+> 📖 **Context**: To be able to show the data in your card, you need to assign the correct binding context using the information provided by the navigation step.

 1. Open `keepcool.sensormanager/webapp/controller/SensorStatus.controller.ts`.